Lithium-Ion Battery vs Lithium Polymer Battery

 Merits of Lithium-ion battery:

-Now that we know the meaning of Li-ion batteries, let’s discuss what merits they have with the help of the following points –
+Comparing lithium-ion battery vs lithium polymer battery, now that we know the meaning of Li-ion batteries, let’s discuss what merits they have with the help of the following points –

-Lithium-ion batteries tend to last longer than most of the other battery types.
+Comparing lithium-ion batteries vs lithium polymer batteries, Lithium-ion batteries tend to last longer than most of the other battery types.
 They can last for about two to three years or maybe even more, or about 300-500 charge cycles.

 Another benefit of lithium-ion batteries is that they are capable of maintaining a constant voltage.
 No matter how heavy the load or usage is, a Li-ion battery will successfully keep the voltage constant.